jpalardy/dotfiles/vim/pack/bundle/start/ale/README.md

 In other words, this plugin allows you to lint while you type.

-In addition to linting support, ALE offers some support for fixing code with formatting tools, and completion via Language Server Protocol servers, or servers with similar enough protocols, like `tsserver`.
+In addition to linting support, ALE offers some support for fixing code with formatting tools, and some Language Server Protocol and `tsserver` features.

 ## Table of Contents